nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 The backup system of the Security Servers described [here](https://github.com/nordic-institute/X-Road/blob/develop/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md#13-back-up-and-restore)  is still valid for the installation using Kubernetes.

 If your Kubernetes deployment uses volumes to store the configuration, you can back up each volume.
-As described in the [4.2.3 Kubernetes Volumes](#423-Kubernetes-volumes) section we will have 3 types of volume, each one with a way of create a backup:
+As described in the [4.5.3 Kubernetes Volumes](#453-Kubernetes-volumes) section we will have 3 types of volume, each one with a way of create a backup:

-- AWS Elastic Block Store: Backups can be stored by creating a snapshot of the volume from the AWS admin UI, these snapshots can be configured automatically also it is possible to restore the snapshots into the volume.
+- AWS Elastic Block Store: Backups can be stored by creating a snapshot of the volume from the AWS admin UI.
+These snapshots can be configured automatically and it is possible to restore the snapshots into the volume.
 - AWS Elastic File System: It is possible to create and restore backups of this volume using [AWS Backup](https://docs.aws.amazon.com/efs/latest/ug/awsbackup.html).
 - Host path: This volume does not have any tool to make backup copies, if necessary it will be required to do them manually by copying the contents of the volume.